Crontab

 Understanding expression syntax

-More information https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/scheduling/support/CronSequenceGenerator.htm
+More information: https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/scheduling/support/CronSequenceGenerator.htm

-The commands are executed by cron when the minute, hour, and month fields match the current time, and when at least one of the two day fields (day of month, or day of week) match the current time.
+The commands are executed by cron when the minute, hour, and month fields match the current time, and when at least one of the two day fields (day of month, or day of week) matches the current time.
 The scheduler examines crontab entries once every minute.
 The time and date fields are:

 * * * * * * command to execute